cormacj/AmstradCPCRomHacks/README.md

       0xaa - password
       0x4e - name, address, serial etc
 ```
   Usage: dum.py romfile.rom -o <offset value>
      This is useful if you are reverse engineering a ROM and want to know where strings occur.
 Roms usually start at 0xC000
   Example: dum.py CPM1.ROM -o 0xc000

 ## cpmrompatch.py

+This was written for patching Graduate Software CPM+ roms.
+For more details see here: https://www.cpcwiki.eu/index.php/Graduate_Software

 This patches the first CPM rom so you can use your own name, address, password etc
 ```
 Usage:
 To display the details of what is stored in the ROM: